IYP-Programer-Yeah/PGen/README.md

 ## Getting Started

-For run this project on your own local machine or server you should install java and maven.

 This project uses Java, hence to run it, you machine should be Java enabled.
 To compile this project you are going to need maven, however, if you don't want to compile from source, there are releases you can use.

 ### Prerequisites